hackforla/internship-website-design-system/README.md

 ### Testing

-- Run the site locally with `mkdocs serve`
+- Run the site locally with `mkdocs serve` and navigate to `http://localhost:8000` in your web browser.
 - Observe visual changes for desktop sized screens as well as mobile.

 # Contact info